docker/docs/datacenter/ucp/2.1/guides/configure/route-hostnames.md

 <!-- todo: expand, add screenshots -->

-When using the wizard to create services in the UCP UI, you may enable the HTTP routing mesh for a service by pubblishing a port, and filling in the options relating to "Routing Mesh Host".
+When using the wizard to create services in the UCP UI, you may enable the HTTP routing mesh for a service by publishing a port, and filling in the options relating to "Routing Mesh Host".

 ### Route to a service using the CLI